ZOO-Project/ZOO-Project/docs/contribute/service_providers.rst

 Service Providers
 =================

 ZOO-Project is developed and supported by a number of businesses, organizations and individuals around the world.

-Using a service provider is a great way to get started with ZOO-Project and contributes to the ongoing sustainability of the project.
+Using a service provider is a great way to get started with ZOO-Project and also contributes to the ongoing sustainability of the project.
 Services include (but are not limited to):

  * training